6 Types of Apps You Need for University

 Sometimes, classes and lectures move too fast and you just can’t keep up with the notes, even if you use notetaking apps.
 But it’s easier to keep up if you record lectures and then send the recordings to a transcription service to get them transcribed.
 All of your notes will be there, ready for you to start your revision.

-Take Note is a great app that not only offers an in-app voice recorder, but also a feature that allows these recordings to be instantly uploaded to get accurate and reliable transcriptions.
+Take Note is a great app that allows these recordings to be instantly uploaded to get accurate and reliable transcriptions.
 You can get both verbatim and detailed notes transcriptions, depending on your needs.
 A verbatim transcription (sometimes called intelligent verbatim, word-for-word, or clean verbatim) will cut out all filler words, pauses and false starts and just present what’s said.
 However, a detailed notes transcript may suit your revision needs even better as it removes any irrelevant text, making it easier to read.

 4. Discount apps